theonlyaswin/theonlyaswin/README.md

 ~ building cool stuffs
 ----------------------

 I am a person with a diverse set of skills.
 I love designing graphics, UI/UX and even hardware !
 I can code a simple python script, any web app, even a complex AI and anything in between (given enough time 🤫) .
-I love tech and filimg so much that I even have a YouTube channel combining both!
+I love tech and filimg so much that I am even planning to start a YouTube channel combining both!

 * 🌍  I'm based in Banglore, India
 * 🚀  I'm currently working on [NomadGigs](http://nomadgigs.com)